 If the shooter isn’t white, the media is more likely to link them to a terrorist organization and blame the attack on radical Islam, even before any of the details are known.
 The policies and procedures are much different when, as was the case on March 15, the mass shooter is a white man with a mission to get rid of “invaders of the West.”
-In such cases, establishment media, and right-wing pundits in particular, often focus on the family of the shooter and label them a “lone wolf” — despite the fact that the U.S. has seen a steady rise in far-right extremism.
+In such cases, establishment media, and right-wing pundits in particular, often focus on the family of the shooter and label them a “lone wolf.”

 Social media platforms have made it easy to observe mass shooters’ media habits, which have revealed the obvious — if you promote anti-Muslim and xenophobic rhetoric, you will attract domestic terrorists.

-“Now I have 1.4 million Twitter followers so I guess the idea from the left is that if somebody sees enough of my tweets they’re inevitably going to become a terrorist,” Shapiro wrote in his defense to being accused of inciting the shooting.
+“Now I have 1.4 million Twitter followers so I guess the idea from the left is that if somebody sees enough of my tweets they’re inevitably going to become a terrorist,” Shapiro wrote in his defense.
 “Weird that I don’t have a spate of enormous terrorism across the country thanks to my Twitter followers.”

 Obviously, seeing someone’s tweets can’t make you a terrorist, but it can tell us to whom potential mass shooters are paying attention .
 In addition to checking up on Shapiro, the Quebec shooter followed the accounts of “Tucker Carlson and Laura Ingraham, Fox News personalities; David Duke, the former leader of the Ku Klux Klan; Alex Jones of Infowars; conspiracy theorist Mike Cernovich; Richard Spencer, the white nationalist; and senior White House adviser Kellyanne Conway.”